 - Includes relevant personal interests to present themselves as a well-rounded candidate

-6. Marketing CV profile
+11. Marketing CV professional profile

 Why this is an engaging personal profile:

-- Specifies the candidate’s areas of expertise (content marketing, social media management, outreach experience)
+- Specifies the candidate’s areas of expertise

-- Includes hard numbers to emphasise success at core digital marketing tasks (increasing impressions and customer traffic)
+- Includes hard numbers to emphasise success at core digital marketing tasks

 - Presents a clear career goal and aligns it with employers’ interests

-7. Graphic designer CV profile
+12. Graphic designer CV profile

 Innovative Graphic Designer with 8+ years of experience.
 Equipped with an MA from the University of Bristol and a UX Design Institute certificate.
 Possess an intuitive eye for art as well as a strong knowledge of design thinking, UI/UX principles, colour theory, and information architecture.
 Proficient in Adobe Creative Suite, Affinity, Figma, Sketch, and Zeplin.